paulyoung/Argo/README.md

 - `json <| ["key", "nested"]` is analogous to `json["key"]["nested"]`

 Both operators will attempt to parse the value from the JSON and will also attempt to cast the value to the expected type.
-If it can't find a value, or if that value is of the wrong type, the function will return `.None`.
+If it can't find a value, the function will return a `Decoded.MissingKey(message)` error, or if that value is of the wrong type, the function will return a `Decoded.TypeMismatch(message)` error.

 There are also Optional versions of these operators: